 Last year, I noticed that Snickers bars seem to taste different in different countries, but I was not sure.
 So my partner Nellissa and I conducted a little experiment that involved a lot of chocolate and a little Bayesian statistics.
 We wanted to establish whether Snickers bars from different countries taste different or not.
 To […]

 Why do we die?
 Why does any animal die?
 How old can we expect an average individual of any species to become, and what does that have to do with its body size or heart rate?
-In “Scale”, Geoffrey West outlines one of the most beautiful mathematical models I have ever seen, and this simple […]
+In “Scale”, Geoffrey West outlines a simple mathematical model that answers all of the questions above with amazing predictive […]

 This week’s article is “Conditional Neural Processes” by Garnelo et al. .
 To understand this post, you need to have a basic understanding of neural networks and Gaussian processes.
 In my own words A neural process (NP) is a novel framework for regression and classification tasks that combines the strengths of neural networks (NNs) and […]